Understanding how this government agency influences your energy bills, protects your consumer rights, and ensures safe service delivery.

 If you need to research an impending local rate case, review exact consumer protection rules, or escalate a persistent billing dispute, you need to know exactly who oversees your specific region.
 We have compiled a comprehensive state directory below.
 Use this alphabetical list to easily locate the official government agency for your state.

-How to File a Utility Complaint
+How to File a Complaint with Your State’s PUC

 Frequently Asked Questions About Public Utilities Commissions